home-assistant/home-assistant.io/source/_integrations/bthome.markdown

 ## Encryption

-BThome optionally supports AES encryption to protect the sensor data that are broadcasted.
+BThome optionally supports AES encryption to protect the sensor data that is broadcasted.
 You will need to set a 32 character hexadecimal (16 bytes) key to decrypt the data, when using encryption.
 This key is called the bindkey.

-## ATC pvvx firmware support

-Temperature / humidity sensors like the Xiaomi LYWSD03MMC and MHO-C401 and the Qinping CGG1-Mijia and CGDK2 support custom [ATC pvvx firmware](https://github.com/pvvx/ATC_MiThermometer#readme), which can broadcast data via BThome.

-Use their [TelinkMiFlasher](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) tool to upgrade your device directly from your browser.
-Once installed, change the advertising type to "HA BLE" and click "Send Config".
-Optionally, you can set a bindkey to protect your data.